OVERVIEW

 Nobody in the organisation, not even my closest coworkers, opposed the racial discrimination, the censorship and the abuse of power.
 I was - in terms of George Orwells novel 1984 - "a minority of one".

 Within such a work enviroment it was unavoidable that the malpractices continued to exist.
 In other words, in the organisation was evidence of a total rigidity.
+As a consequence the patients were treated inadequately, including the victims of the Bijlmer Disaster (see below).

 To content